MCC-MATLAB/ENR261_Lectures/homeworks/Week_03/Week03-Assignments.md

 ## Global Requirements

-* All deliverables shall be added, committed, and pushed to your `Week3` folder in your repository.
+* Add, commit, and push all deliverables to your `Week03` folder in your repository.
 * Include your name and the names of anyone who assisted you in the following format:

       % Student: Firstname Lastname